JaapvanEkris/openrowingmonitor/docs/physics_openrowingmonitor.md

 $$ \overline{P} = k \* \overline{\omega}^3 $$

-Open Rowing Monitor uses the latter simplified version.
+OpenRowingMonitor uses the latter simplified version.
 As shown by academic research [[15]](#15), this is sufficiently reliable and accurate providing that that &omega; doesn't vary much across subsequent strokes.
 When there is a significant acceleration or decelleration of the flywheel across subsequent strokes (at the start, during acceleration in sprints or due to stroke-by-stroke variation), the reported/calculated power starts to deviate from the externally applied power.

 Currently, this is an accepted issue, as the simplified formula has the huge benefit of being much more robust against errors in both the *CurrentDt*/&omega; measurement and the stroke detection algorithm.
 As Concept 2 seems to have taken shortcut in a thoroughly matured product [[15]](#15), we are not inclined to change this quickly.
 Especially as the robustness of both the &omega; calculation and stroke phase detection varies across types of rowing machines, it is an improvement that should be handled with extreme caution.

 ### Use of Quadratic Theil-Senn regression for determining &alpha; and &omega; based on time and &theta;

 Abandoning the numerical approach for a regression based approach has resulted with a huge improvement in metric robustness.
 So far, we were able to implement Quadratic Theil-Senn regression and get reliable and robust results.
-Currently, the use of Quadratic Theil-Senn regression represents a huge improvement from both the traditional numerical approach (as taken by [[1]](#1) and [[4]](#4)) used by earlier approaches of Open Rowing Monitor.
+Currently, the use of Quadratic Theil-Senn regression represents a huge improvement from both the traditional numerical approach (as taken by [[1]](#1) and [[4]](#4)) used by earlier approaches of OpenRowingMonitor.

 The (implied) underlying assumption underpinning the use of Quadratic Theil-Senn regression approach is that the Angular Accelration &alpha; is constant, or near constant by approximation in the flank under measurment.
 In essence, quadratic Theil-Senn regression would be fitting if the acceleration would be a constant, and the relation of &theta;, &alpha; and &omega; thus would be captured in &theta; = 1/2 \* &alpha; \* t<sup>2</sup> + &omega; \* t.
 We do realize that in rowing the Angular Accelration &alpha;, by nature of the rowing stroke, will vary based on the position in the Drive phase: the ideal force curve is a heystack, thus the force on the flywheel varies in time.